 I used to be attracted to the singer-songwriter, the self-proclaimed tortured artist, the beautiful face in beautiful clothes, the unique preferences.
 But having an obsession with Japanese paper or reproduced French workwear or fountain pens from the 1940’s doesn’t tell you anything meaningful about the person who has the obsession.
 Don’t get me wrong, I have plenty of preferences, self-centered and obscure.
 We all use them to bolster our sense of identity.
 But at the end of the day, preferences don’t mean shit, they are just another way to hide.

 I just want a human with flaws.
 Flaws that don’t have to be hidden under carefully curated personalities.
-Now when I meet a mysterious man I don’t get excited to seek a good chase, I just think he’s hiding.
+Now when I meet a mysterious man I don’t get excited to seek a good chase, I just think: he’s hiding.

 I always thought that the insecurities lay only in me, and not in the people I dated.
 That if I just tried harder and proved myself worthy, then I could win some sort of mutual affection and emotional wealth.
-I pursued men believing that underneath their hip exterior there was an ocean of depth waiting to be discovered, that it was my duty to discover it.
-That if I couldn’t see who they are then it was my fault, that I needed to be more cute and coy.
+I pursued men believing that underneath their hip exterior there was an ocean of depth waiting to be discovered, and that it was my duty to discover it.
+That if I couldn’t see who they are then it was my fault, that I needed to be more patient, more cute and coy.
 I would always lay my cards on the table, get really vulnerable really fast, in the hopes that it would help them to be vulnerable too.
 But it always left me feeling unequally exposed.

 Like Shakespeare said, all that glitters is not gold.